-If people knew how easy it is to make soy wax candles I doubt that there would be as many people buying them.
-You literally need the wax, a wick, scent (optional), prepared jars, and a heat-proof container to pour the candle into.
-After it’s poured, you leave the candle to cure for a week then you can use them, give them as Christmas gifts, or even sell them as part of a business.
-Once you have the right materials, you can make LOADS of soy candles at a time and have a great time doing it too.
-Spend a day making a few batches of candles and you’ll have plenty to use yourself and share with loved ones.
+If people knew how easy it is to make soy wax candles, I doubt there would be as many people buying them.
+To make them, you only need the wax, a wick, scent (optional), prepared jars, and a heat-proof container to pour the candle into.
+After it’s poured, you leave the candle to cure for a week, then you can use them, give them as gifts, or even sell them as part of a business.
+Once you have the right materials, you can make LOADS of soy candles at a time and have a great time doing it, too.
+Spend a day making a few batches of candles, and you’ll have plenty to use yourself and share with loved ones.

 The basic steps for making homemade soy candles are to pre-measure the ingredients and prepare the wicks and containers.
-You then melt the soy wax in a pot, add optional fragrance and color, and then carefully pour wax into containers.
-Of course, there are details in that process that I’ll go through further below but it really is easy peasy.
+You then melt the soy wax in a pot, add optional fragrance and color, and then carefully pour the wax into containers.
+Of course, there are details in that process that I’ll go through further below, but it really is easy.

 It’s Easy to Make Soy Candles

 Making soy candles does not take very long, either, but it’s important to use the right materials and to ensure that measurements and temperatures are precise.
 That’s why, for me, it’s essential to have an infrared thermometer to make candles.
 A candy thermometer will do, too, but they’re more fiddly and don’t give instant readings.
 You’ll also need a digital kitchen scale to weigh the ingredients.